ALMC hf

 ALMC hf., formerly Straumur Investment Bank hf.
 (Straumur Fjárfestingabanki), is a regional investment bank headquartered in Reykjavík, Iceland.

 Founded in 1986 as Hlutabréfasjóðurinn and rebranded as Straumur in 2004, the bank initially survived the financial turmoil in late 2008 but was nationalised by The Financial Supervisory Authority of Iceland (FME) on 9 March 2009.
-Straumur was the last of Iceland's four biggest banks to remain independent, during the financial crisis.
+Straumur was the last of Iceland's four biggest banks to remain independent during the 2008–2011 Icelandic financial crisis.
 In the summer of 2010, the bank had been rebranded as ALMC and owned by its creditors.
 The majority of ALMC's owners are international investors and financial institutions and independent from any state involvement.

 Before the collapse of the Icelandic banking system in late 2008 the company was mainly owned by Björgólfur Guðmundsson and his son Björgólfur Thor Björgólfsson.
 The latter was also the chairman of the board until the bank was temporarily closed by regulators in March 2009.
 At one point, Straumur was Iceland's largest pure investment bank and the sixth-largest company on the OMX Nordic Exchange in Iceland.
 Straumur had an established presence in ten countries including the UK, Denmark, Sweden, Finland and the Czech Republic.

 History

 Straumur was founded in October 1986 as the Equity Fund (Hlutabréfasjóðurinn hf.) – an incentive for individuals in Iceland to invest in shares – and by 2001 it had become an investment company.

 Over the next few years, the fund grew rapidly and was merged with a number of other Icelandic investment funds.
 In 2004, the Icelandic Financial Supervisory Authority approved Straumur's application for a license to operate as a credit undertaking and three more sources of income – brokerage, debt finance and corporate finance – were added to create a more regular flow of income.

 In September 2005, Straumur merged with Burdarás, creating Iceland's largest investment bank.
 The newly merged organisation had a stronger balance sheet and shareholder base and was well positioned to start expanding its activities beyond Iceland.

-Straumur-Burdaras, now ALMC, was the largest investment bank in Iceland prior to the financial collapse in 2008 with assets worth roughly EUR 7bn and around 500 employees.
+Straumur-Burdaras, now ALMC, was the largest investment bank in Iceland prior to the 2008 financial crisis, with assets worth roughly EUR 7bn and around 500 employees.

 Although the bank initially survived the financial turmoil in late 2008, Financial Supervisory Authority of Iceland (FME) assumed control of Straumur on 9 March 2009.
 The new owners successfully completed its composition in summer 2010, first of the collapsed Icelandic banks, with over 99% of ALMC's creditors approving the composition.
 Along with the composition ALMC's creditors approved on founding Straumur Investment Bank.
 In summer 2011, Straumur became the first entity to get a banking license in Iceland post the financial turmoil in fall 2008.